Before going into the details of what Nairobi National Park is like, here are the reasons you should visit Nairobi National Park.

 It the first Kenya national park, established in the year 1946.
 The park occupies a relatively small surface area of 117.21 km2 for an African national park with an altitude ranging from 1,533-1,760 m.

 Nairobi National Park is separated from the city by an electric fence to prevent conflict between the animals and local people.
-Despite its relatively small size and closeness to the city, it boasts a wide variety of wildlife population.
+Despite its relatively small size and closeness to the city, it boasts a wide variety of wildlife populations.

 Inside the Park, you can view Nairobi City and its skyscrapers in the near horizon.